The American Council to Advance Medicare for All (ACAMFA) is a not-for-profit educational corporation that was formed to address three problems:

 - Ways to improve our healthcare system are poorly communicated

-Our seasoned team with years of hands-on experience in healthcare and business is able to fill these gaps through our thorough working knowledge of how our current system works, what makes it not work and how a single-payer plan can affordably provide what we need.
+Our seasoned team with years of hands-on experience in healthcare and business is able to fill these gaps through our thorough working knowledge of how our current system works, what makes it not work and how a less complex healthcare plan can affordably provide what we need.
 (Find out about us.)

 How can this work?
 See for yourself and read our full comprehensive analysis or take a quick look at our executive summary.

 - What's wrong with our current system?
 Our current healthcare system isn't working for anybody.
 It's too expensive for individuals, for businesses and for government.
 And it's too complicated for both patients and providers.
 It's putting pressure on drug companies to lower prices and large corporations are looking for alternatives to private health insurance as a way to cover their workers.
 And even with the most expensive system in the world, the quality of care in the US is worse than in other advanced countries.

 - What other options are there?There are a lot of plans right now for improving our system.
 The two most popular are single payer plans (like Medicare for All) or mixed plans that have options for large roles for private and public insurance (often called a "public option").
 There are no proposals in the US for a national health service like the one in the UK, where the government runs the healthcare facilities.
 These basic differences between plans are much more important than the differences in details between plans.
 Single-payer plans have the potential for the most savings by decreasing the cost of administration and providing more leverage for decreasing waste than public option plans.